 4. Colloquium: The 3CT Annual Colloquium consists of two modules: a lecture and seminar given by a visiting scholar in the Spring semester and a second lecture/seminar module in the Fall semester.
 Students need not complete the module consecutive semesters, but must complete two modules within three years of date of acceptance into the program.

 5. Certificate: After students have completed all of these requirements, they will be awarded the certificate upon completion of the degree program in their home department.

 Students who have earned the Certificate may compete for the Center’s annual one-time stipend of $5,000.00.*

-The Center may grant up to five awards each academic year.
-To qualify for this one-time stipend, a student must have fulfilled all the requirements.
-Please reach out to the 3CT administrator (Jennifer) to apply.
-The stipends are only given in the spring semester.
+The Center may grant up to five awards this academic year (2021-22).
+To qualify for this one-time stipend, a student must have fulfilled all the requirements by the end of the spring 2022 semester.

 Reminder: this is a competitive stipend.

-* Research/travel funding: From Fall 2020 onward, we will no longer fund graduate travel and research from our 3CT budget.
+Note re: Research/travel funding: The center no longer funds graduate travel and research from our 3CT budget.
 This is due to increased support for graduate student travel from the School of Humanities.